Call us 203-307-5500

 Don’t forget materials for sensory play, like play dough, as well as dress-up clothes and props to encourage storytelling.
 These staples support everything from fine motor skills to creative expression.
 Our enrichment programs use similar foundational materials to help children explore art, cooking, and STEM in a hands-on way.

-Great Ideas on a Budget
+Play-Based Learning on a Budget

 You can create an incredible environment for play without spending much money.
 The secret is to look at everyday objects with a creative eye.
 Cardboard boxes can become forts or race cars, while old blankets and pillows are perfect for building cozy dens.
 Your kitchen is another treasure trove—measuring cups, spoons, and plastic containers make fantastic additions to a water table or sand bin.